 And whilst a fried egg sarnie might seem a rather mundane food to immortalise, I've never been able to replicate the perfect taste-nirvana of the breakfast my producer bought me from a 'greasy spoon' on Carnaby Street during my first TV edit job.
 Usually a porridge or fruit girl at that time of day, this perfect combination of fried egg, brown sauce, and floury white bap was a revelation to my healthy self (and instant medicine for the skull-crushing hangover I was nursing that morning).
 It was the first time I truly understood the curative power of food, and I can honestly say that no breakfast has ever tasted as good since.

 Pink champagne - always delicious - tasted particularly sweet as I took my first chilled sip after giving birth to my daughter, twelve years ago.
-I had been as obsessively virtuous about my diet whilst pregnant with her, as only someone who has had two previous miscarriages would be, and had abstained from all alcohol for the entire 43.5 week pregnancy (yes, she was very overdue).
-After a two-day labour, followed by an emergency Caesarean, her safe arrival was a heady celebration indeed.
+I had been as obsessively virtuous about my diet whilst pregnant as only someone who has had two previous miscarriages would be, abstaining from all alcohol for the entire 43.5 week pregnancy (yes....she was very overdue!).
+After a two-day labour, followed by an emergency Caesarean and a blood transfusion, her safe arrival was a heady celebration indeed.

 (Photo credit: Junkaholic)